box/developer.box.com/content/guides/box-mcp/remote/index.md

 Adding a Box MCP Server on the Azure API Center's Enterprise Registry side To add an MCP server in Azure API Center's Enterprise Registry, follow the instructions provided on by Azure’.
 Detailed steps and guidance are available in the official Microsoft documentation: [Add an MCP Server in Azure API Center's Enterprise Registry](https://learn.microsoft.com/en-us/azure/api-center/register-discover-mcp-server).

+### Using Box AI Features with the MCP Server

+When using Box AI in third party applications, the best experience and highest quality results are achieved by accessing the applications through the Box MCP Server.
+This ensures full functionality, improved performance, and a seamless user experience.

 ## Available tools